Biologics

 - Accelerated hematological recovery of peripheral blood

-As the human body ages, it undergoes physiologic, biochemical, and hormonal changes that result in a less efficient and dysregulated immune response to pathogens.
-This aging process, termed immunosenescence, renders elderly individuals more susceptible to infection, more likely to have a suboptimal response to vaccinations, and more likely to experience a chronic, proinflammatory state with a subsequent heightened activation of the systemic inflammatory response system to invading pathogens.
+Immunosenescence: As the human body ages, it undergoes physiologic, biochemical, and hormonal changes that result in a less efficient and dysregulated immune response to pathogens.
+This aging process, termed Immunosenescence, renders elderly individuals more susceptible to infection, more likely to have a suboptimal response to vaccinations, and more likely to experience a chronic, proinflammatory state with a subsequent heightened activation of the systemic inflammatory response system to invading pathogens.
 Immunosenescence is incompletely understood, but involves changes to both the innate and adaptive immune systems.